natemc/qiss-clj/README.md

 ### qisses in the browser

 To get things started, run the fig script in the qiss directory.
 Next, go to http://localhost:3449 in your browser.
-Lastly, view the web page source to see you qiss has been embedded in a script tag in the page.
+Lastly, view the web page source to see how qiss has been embedded in a script tag in the page.

 ### Bugs

 Unbounded!
 There is much work to do.
 These are some of the most pressing issues:

 * ,' on tables
 * fix grammar so loading/running scripts isn't so fragile